pixelomer/RemoteViewFun/README.md

 }
 ```

-Recompiled and installed it and surprisingly it works!
-I can now see the view controller from the service process inside of SpringBoard!
+After recompiling and installing the service, it finally worked!
+The remote view controller was being shown in SpringBoard.

 ## One more thing - Calling methods on the remote view controller

 While looking at the headers, I found one more thing.
 You can add a method that exists on the service method to the server protocol.
 After doing so, you can call that method like this:
 ```objc
 @protocol SERVRootViewControllerRemoteService
 -(instancetype)init;